manhattan-blueprint/Manhattan-Server/schemas/api-schema-v1.md

 * All requests, aside from Authentication and item schema, must contain the access token as a header `Authorization: Bearer <token>`, where each token is a 64 character string
 * All errors will be a JSON of the form `"error":"Example error"`
+* The item schema is served from the progress service, so uses the 8003 port

 # Item Schema